-For those over 35 years old, smoking while on the pill increases the risk of certain side effects.
-And if you’re younger, why not quit smoking now and save yourself the trouble in the future?
+For those over age 35, smoking while on the pill increases the risk of certain side effects.

 The pregnancy question

-- Without insurance: The full price of the pill can range from $10 - $50 a month.
-Depending on your income, you may be able to go to a low-cost clinic to get it at reduced cost.
+- Without insurance: the full price of the pill can range from $10 - $50 a month.
+Depending on a person's income, they may be able to go to a low-cost clinic to get it at reduced cost.

-- Payment assistance: For brand-name pills, contact the manufacturer’s website for information about coupons and discounts.
+- Payment assistance: for brand-name pills, contact the manufacturer’s website for information about coupons and discounts.
 Or contact the Partnership for Prescription Assistance at 1-888-4-PPA-NOW (1-888-477-2669) or www.pparx.org.
-Also, check with your local family planning clinics and find out if they offer free or low-cost birth control pills (most do).
+Also, check with a local family planning clinics and find out if they offer free or low-cost birth control pills (most do).

 How to Use It

 Some pills come in 21-day packs.
 Others come in 28-day packs.
 Some give you a regular period every month.
 Others let you have your period once every three months.
 And some even let you skip your period for an entire year.
-There are so many different pills available, it can be a bit confusing.
-Your doctor or clinic can help you figure out which pill is right for you.
+Because there are so many options available, it's important to discuss all the options with a health care provider.

 Tips and tricks